Regional Assistance Mission to Solomon Islands: Australian deaths

 In the early hours of 22 December 2004, Australian Protective Service Officer Adam Dunning was ambushed and killed while on a routine vehicle patrol with another officer in Honiara.
-Within 24 hours, a Ready Combat Team from the 1st Battalion, Royal Australian Regiment was flown into the Solomon Islands.
+Within 24 hours, a Ready Combat Team from the 1st Battalion, Royal Australian Regiment was flown into Solomon Islands.

 In early January 2005, a joint operation between the Royal Solomon Islands Police (RSIP) and Participating Police Force (PPF) resulted in the arrest of James Tatau.
 Tatau was charged with Dunning's murder, the attempted murder of his colleague, and an earlier shooting incident on a Participating Police Force (PPF) vehicle, in which a bullet narrowly missed two PPF officers.
 After the arrest, the military presence within RAMSI was again reduced.
 By 2005, the five troop-contributing nations (Australia, New Zealand, Papua New Guinea, Fiji and Tonga) together provided approximately 40 personnel to support the PPF.

 Solomon Islanders James Tatau and John Hen Ome were acquitted after standing trial for the killing of Adam Dunning in May 2007.

-An Australian soldier, Private Jamie Clark, died in 2005 after falling down a sinkhole while serving as a peacekeeper in the Solomon Islands.
+An Australian soldier, Private Jamie Clark, died in 2005 after falling down a sinkhole while serving as a peacekeeper in Solomon Islands.

 Riots following 2006 general election

-On 18 April 2006 Snyder Rini was elected Prime Minister of the Solomon Islands in a general election.
+On 18 April 2006 Snyder Rini was elected Prime Minister of Solomon Islands in a general election.
 This sparked rioting in Honiara amidst allegations that the election was fixed with the aid of money from Chinese businessmen.
 Parts of Honiara were razed and looted, with Chinese-owned property particularly targeted.
 With up to 90% of their shops burnt down in Chinatown, most Chinese have evacuated the country in fear of their personal safety.
 Snyder Rini resigned on the floor of Parliament on 26 April after just eight days as Prime Minister and as MPs were due to vote on a motion of no confidence against him.

 In response, from 20 April 2006, RAMSI forces were rapidly bolstered by a further 220 Australian troops.
 New Zealand sent a further rifle company and 30 police to increase its RAMSI contribution to around 160 troops and 67 police.

 The PPF comprised police officers from 15 Pacific nations: Australia, New Zealand, Papua New Guinea, Fiji, Republic of Marshall Islands, Palau, Federated States of Micronesia, Niue, Tonga, Samoa, Cook Islands, Vanuatu, Nauru, Kiribati and Tuvalu.

 2013 military withdrawal

-On 1 July 2013, Australia, New Zealand, Tonga and Papua New Guinean forces began a "phased redeployment" from the Solomon Islands after it was assessed that the security situation in the country had stabilised.
+On 1 July 2013, Australia, New Zealand, Tonga and Papua New Guinean forces began a "phased redeployment" from Solomon Islands after it was assessed that the security situation in the country had stabilised.
 The last Australian troops returned to Australia on 1 August 2013.
 All Australian personnel and equipment were scheduled to be withdrawn by September 2013.
 After arriving on 24 July 2003, a total of 7,270 Australian personnel deployed during that country's support to RAMSI.
 Of these, 2,122 were Reserve personnel.